lolandese/lolandese.github.com/index.md

 ---
 {% include JB/setup %}

+This online CV site tells you ..

+- who I am
+- what I do
+- what I can do for you.

 ## I am ..
 - an avid freelance **[Drupal](https://www.drupal.org/)** coder
 - a travelling polyglot knowledge worker